How to Become a Teacher in Los Angeles

 Los Angeles Teacher Salary and Jobs Outlook

-Teaching positions are projected to grow in the Los Angeles-Long Beach-Glendale area through 2024.
-Secondary school teaching positions are expected to see 5.8% growth through 2024 while kindergarten, elementary, and middle school positions are expected to grow from 5.9% to 6.4%.5 Replacement openings will provide many additional opportunities for new teachers and those looking to make a change.
-Elementary and secondary school teachers are expected to see the most open positions per year during this time at 847 and 839 per year respectively.5
+Teaching positions are projected to grow in the Los Angeles area through 2026.
+Secondary school teaching positions are expected to see 6% growth through 2026, with similar projections for kindergarten, elementary, and middle school positions.5 Replacement openings will provide many additional opportunities for new teachers and those looking to make a change.
+Elementary and secondary school teachers are expected to see the most open positions per year during this time at 2,435 and 2,282 respectively.5

 Los Angeles Teaching Jobs Boards